judoole/sitemesh-examples/sitemesh-velocity/README.md

 Watch how the src/main/webapp/index.html has been decorated by [https://raw.github.com/judoole/sitemesh-examples/master/sitemesh-velocity/example-of-external-velocity.vm](https://github.com/judoole/sitemesh-examples/blob/master/sitemesh-velocity/example-of-external-velocity.vm)

-You can also run it stand alone Jetty from static void main of [JettyWebServer.java](https://github.com/judoole/sitemesh-examples/blob/master/sitemesh-velocity/src/test/java/org/sitemesh/server/JettyWebserver.java)
+You can also run it stand alone Jetty from static void main of [JettyWebserver.java](https://github.com/judoole/sitemesh-examples/blob/master/sitemesh-velocity/src/test/java/org/sitemesh/server/JettyWebserver.java)

+If you want to use a different velocity-${ENVIRONMENT}.properties do a mvn jetty:run -Denvironment=PRODUCTION or in JettyWebserver send in PRODUCTION as a Program parameter.